 As with packaged meals, all food products now need to have an expiration date along with the “best before” date.
 Having both dates will reduce food wastage.
 It will also give clearer information to the buyer if the food is safe for consumption.

 FSSAI is also gearing up for the next wave of products expected to launch in the country.
 The local hemp and cannabis products were sold illegally in the country up to this point.
-However, FSSAI has published a draft for hemp seeds and related products back in October 2020 and is currently under review.
+However, FSSAI has published a draft for hemp seeds and related products back in October 2020 and is currently under review, with potential integration of online approval software for compliance, including Brand compliance software solutions.

 Have you updated your product labeling to reflect these changes?
-Try our Label Management Software to meet labelling requirements and Go-to market faster.
+Book a demo with our team to understand about our Label Management Software and how it meets your labelling requirements for quicker and flawless delivery in the market.
 Bookmark this blog for your next labeling project!